broothie/quine-commit/comment.md

 - I started seeing messages about `git` automatically running `git gc`
 - I checked the `reflog` and, well, there're at least some remnants of the reset commits in there

 I briefly had a version of the program which would run `git gc` after every `reset`, but that didn't seem to help either upon checking the reflog, so I ended up adding an occasional nuke and re-`init` of the repo.

-Then, how can you *truly* get rid of your changes?
+But then, how can you *truly* get rid of your changes without `rm-rf`-ing?
 (I'm sure there's a way, I just haven't gotten around to Googling it).

 ### Did I really need 300 workers?